Shop the C-Section Recovery Collection here.

 Get appropriate underwear ahead of time

 Pick up undergarments ahead of time!
 After a cesarean birth, you want to avoid underwear that hits below the navel as there is risk of it rubbing against the incision, especially when moving from sitting to standing.
-Higher-waisted underwear, like the Insider Panty and All-In Panty, will help you avoid discomfort from this rubbing and, when combined with compression, can even help reduce swelling and provide extra support and protection.
+Higher-waisted underwear, like the All-In Panty, will help you avoid discomfort from this rubbing and, when combined with compression, can even help reduce swelling and provide extra support and protection.

 Many find belly bands (abdominal binders) helpful